allanfoppa/allanfoppa/README.md

 ```

 ## 📚 Learning

-This is my [annual study plan](https://github.com/allanfoppa/the-learning-journey), divided into three "thirds" to help organize my learning goals throughout the year.
+This is my [annual study plan](https://github.com/allanfoppa/the-learning-journey), organized into flexible learning phases to help structure my learning goals throughout the year.

 > [!NOTE]
 > This is a flexible plan, and I will adjust it as needed based on my progress and changing interests.